matteofigus/awesome-speaking/README.md

 * [We Are All Awesome!](http://weareallaweso.me/) - a collection of interesting posts about speaking, preparing, motivation, etc
 * [HelpMeAbstract](http://helpmeabstract.com/) - Get feedback from veteran speakers before you submit your talk.
 * [Irongeek](https://www.irongeek.com/) - A collection of information security talks.
+* [Words to Time](https://wordstotime.com/) - Calculates how long a speech will take to present based on the number of words.

 # LICENSE
 [MIT](LICENSE.md)